-The biggest misconception we hear is that Dual Drilled are not safe.
-The misconception is mostly based on the wheel being weaker due to having more holes on the mounting pad.
-In the image below you can see our Finite element analysis (FEA) report where it displays on the left a chart that represents the Stress Levels of the wheel when tested.
-This report predicts how a product reacts to real-world forces, vibration, heat and other physical effects.
-Finite element analysis shows whether a product will break, wear out or work the way it was designed.
+The biggest misconception we hear is that dual-drilled wheels are not safe.
+That misconception is based mostly on the wheel being weaker due to its having more holes on the mounting pad.
+In the image below, you can see our finite element analysis (FEA) report, which displays, on the left, a chart representing the stress levels of the wheel when tested.
+This report predicts how a product will react to real-world forces, vibration, heat, and other physical effects.
+Finite element analysis shows whether a product will break, wear out, or work the way it was designed.

-The lower the Stress Level the stronger that portion of the wheel is.
-From the industry experts we consulted with a good target is to be under 110 and it is not uncommon for certain areas to reach up to 100.
-If you analyze the report below you’ll notice that the mounting pad of the wheel where the dual drilled holes are located are Dark Blue indicating a High Stress Score.
-From the engineers we consulted with (outside of our factory engineers) it is very rare for the mounting pad of a wheel to have any stress as typically the stress is typically found mid spoke (as in the case of our wheel).
+The lower the stress level, the stronger that portion of the wheel is.
+If you analyze the report below, you’ll notice that the mounting pad of the wheel where the dual drilled holes are located is dark blue, indicating a low stress score.
+According to the engineers we consulted with (outside of our factory engineers), it is very rare for the mounting pad of a wheel to have any stress, as typically the stress is found mid-spoke (as in the case of our wheel).

-One of the engineers we consulted with even made mention that he worked on a project with some reputable brands some time back where they drilled several holes around the center lock portion of a Formula 1 wheel as an effort to reduce weight.
-When they tested that wheel they found no compromise in it’s strength and where able to shave off some weight.
-So in actuality their is actually an advantage to dual drilled wheels from a weight savings stand point.
+One of the engineers we consulted with noted that, some time back, he had worked on a project with some reputable brands.
+The project involved drilling several holes around the center lock portion of a Formula 1 wheel in an effort to reduce weight.
+When they tested the wheel, they found no compromise in its strength and were able to shave off some weight.
+So, in actuality, there is an advantage to dual-drilled wheels from a weight savings standpoint.

-The Below Work RS Race Wheels go as far as drilling holes between the lug holes that are not even lug holes.
-Meaning they found it beneficial from a weight savings stand point to create those additional holes.
+The below Work RS race wheels go as far as drilling holes between the lug holes, which are not even lug holes.
+This means they found it beneficial from a weight savings standpoint to create those additional holes.

-We hope this post will serve as an informative resource when considering dual drilled wheels (even if they ain’t our wheels).
-Bottom line is being dual drilled Does Not compromise the wheels strength.
-Further proof of this aside from our FEA reports is the fact dual drilled have been adopted within race circuits where they did it for the weight savings advance.
+We hope this post serves as an informative resource for those considering dual-drilled wheels (even if they aren’t our wheels).
+The bottom line is that when done ethically dual-drilled does not compromise the wheel’s strength.
+Further proof of this, aside from our FEA reports, is that dual-drilled wheels have been adopted within race circuits, where they did it for the weight savings advantage.